Journal Articles

 Author : Shu-Fen Tsai

-Keywords : ecocriticism, ecofeminism, nature, writing, children’s literature, young adult fiction, fantasy, myth, animal
+Keywords : ecocriticism, ecofeminism, nature writing, children’s literature, young adult fiction, fantasy, myth, animal

 The urgent global environmental crisis has demanded that human beings reconsider their relationship with the natural world.
 Western symbolic discourses, according to ecofeminist literary critics, have distorted the subjectivity of nature, relegating it to being no more than the claims of humans.
 Ecofeminist literary theory attempts to formulate a new aesthetics and to experiment with a new language that will respect the nonhuman world as independent subjects.
 This paper attempts to apply such ecological feminist concepts to the study of the animal and natural presences in children’s literature.
 The main purpose is to discover outstanding “green” juvenile fictions whose nature-oriented dimensions have not received due critical attention.